 Do check that your electric wiring and sockets are in good working condition to avoid electric leakage that could lead to potentially fatal electric shocks or even a fire-related accident.
 If you are hiring someone to do electrical works, do ensure that they are (Energy Market Authority) EMA-licensed.

 #TiqOurWord Water heaters are prone to fires because they generate a lot of heat, which gets trapped near their electrical wiring.
 Remember to switch off the water heater when not in use.

-In a HDB flat, homeowners should ensure that water pipes and sanitary pipes are in good working condition.
-Some home insurance like Tiq Home Insurance by Etiqa covers household inconveniences such as plumbing issues.
-Emergency Home Assistance is a 24-hour one-stop home repair service that covers up to S$200 per event and up to 4 events per year.
-The best part?
-We help you to arrange the home repair service and we pay for it!
+In a HDB flat, homeowners should ensure that water pipes and sanitary pipes are in good working conditions.
+Some home insurance like Tiq Home Insurance by Etiqa covers household inconveniences such as plumbing issues under our Emergency Home Assistance benefit (EHA).

 Sometimes, the walls of your home may be damaged by a neighbour from hell or found to be stuffed with newspaper by an errant contractor but most commonly, wear and tear causes hairline cracks and/or water stains on your walls.
 Be sure to check your wall and ceiling from time to time, as these are integral aspects of your home that can be expensive to repair.
 If you are a potential buyer who spots any of these problems, you should factor the cost of repair and consider carefully whether to go ahead with the home purchase.

 Now that you have a better idea of the common problems to look out for in an ageing HDB flat; your attention, time and money spent on routine care and minor repairs can protect the value of your flat.